Home

 The final group of red flags decides who eats the loss when a broker does not pay, and the answer is usually not what the product name implies.

 "Non-recourse" with vague exclusions is the most heavily marketed phrase in factoring.
 In most standard contracts it means the factor absorbs the loss only if the broker files formal bankruptcy.
 A broker who disputes the load, short-pays, or simply stops answering the phone is typically excluded, and the invoice comes back to you, chargeback and all.
 The five standard exclusion patterns (credit-approval carve-outs, insolvency-only triggers, dispute exclusions, negligence clauses, and 90-day time caps) are documented clause by clause in our recourse vs. non-recourse factoring guide.
 Before paying a non-recourse premium, make the factor list, in writing, exactly which events are covered.
+Some agreements go further and state outright that the factor has no obligation to check whether a broker's dispute is even genuine before charging the invoice back to you.
+Under that language, a broker can void your protection just by saying the word "dispute."

 Negligence clauses deserve their own flashlight.
 Language letting the factor reclassify an invoice as your fault, a late delivery, a paperwork gap, a claim, is interpreted by the factor, not by you.
 Carriers with loose documentation habits are the ones this clause finds.